Mohamed3Eid/Mohamed3Eid/README.md

 - Feel free to reach out for any questions, collaborations, or project ideas.
 I'm always open to new opportunities and exciting challenges.

-     "Thanks for visiting my profile!"
+     "Thanks for visiting my profile."

 <!--